stlab/better-code/better-code/src/chapter-2-contracts.md

 totally unconstrained predicate could return random boolean values, and there's no reasonable sense in which the function could be said to leave the elements sorted with respect to that.
-Therefore the predicate at least has to be stable.
+Therefore the predicate at least has to be deterministic.
 To leave elements meaningfully sorted, the predicate has to be *transitive*: if it is `true` for elements $(i, j)$, it must also be true for elements $(i, j + 1)$.
 A strict weak ordering has both of these properties, among others.